jjmartegarcia/machinelearning/README.md

 - Speech recognition with Convolutional Neural Network
 - Supply Chain Optimization with Hierarchical Clustering
 - Traffic Prediction with Linear Regression

+Keep in mind when working with Machine Learning, it is common and recommended to explore and experiment with various algorithms and architectures on the specific problem.
+Different approaches have their own strengths and weaknesses, and their performance can vary.

 ## Contents